vtexdocs/help-center-content/docs/tracks/en/installing-customer-credit.md

 trackSlugEN: customer-credit-getting-started
 ---

-In this track, we will explain the step by step to install and configure Customer Credit.

-First of all, if this app’s concepts are new to you, we recommend that you read our article on [Customer Credit’s general concepts](https://help.vtex.com/en/tutorial/customer-credit-overview--1uIqTjWxIIIEW0COMg4uE0).

-After reading it, you should be able to make purchases at VTEX stores using Customer Credit as a payment method.

-This way, we can proceed to the first step, which is installing the app.
-Check out the walk-through below:

-1. Access the VTEX [App Store](https://apps.vtex.com/ "App Store") page;
-2. Find the __Customer Credit__ icon;
-3. Click on the __“Get”__ button;
-4. Fill in the __Account info__ field with your store's __"Account Name"__;
+In this track you will find step-by-step instructions for installing and configuring the Customer Credit app.
+For more information about this app, visit [Customer Credit - Overview](https://help.vtex.com/en/tutorial/customer-credit-overview--1uIqTjWxIIIEW0COMg4uE0).

+To install Customer Credit in your store, follow the steps below:

+1. In the VTEX Admin, go to __Applications > Extensions Hub > App Store__, or type __App Store__ in the search bar at the top of the page.
+2. Type __Customer Credit__ in the search bar on the App Store page and click on the app icon.
-5. Click on the __“Confirm order and begin installation”__ button.
+3. Click on the `Get App` button.

-You will then be redirected to your store's Admin.
-Log in and complete the installation by clicking on the “Install” button, located in the upper right corner of the screen.
+4. Then click `Install App` and `INSTALL`.
+5. Refresh the page (by pressing the __F5__ key or your browser's refresh button).

-With the app installed, the new Customer Credit section will appear in the Admin, within the Transactions module.
+After the page loads, the new Customer Credit section can be accessed in the VTEX Admin under __Apps > Customer Credit__.